Articles

 Pricing

 Waybook uses a base fee plus per-user pricing model.
-For a hospitality business with 50 employees, expect approximately $245/month on the Core plan or $398/month on the Pro plan (annual billing).
-No free tier is listed, but a free trial may be available upon request.
+The inclusion of 20 users in the base plan is a strong value for small teams.
+For a hospitality business with 50 employees, expect approximately $195/month on the Core plan.
+No free tier is listed, but a trial may be available.

 Pros of Waybook: